 - Results: Analyze outcomes such as improved project delivery, customer satisfaction, or business impact.

-Step 7: Start Upskilling Today
+Step 7: Starting Upskilling Today

 In the next decade, it is estimated that 65 percent of jobs will be new roles that do not exist today.
 Preparing employees for this future must begin now.